KokilaHarshiniDeSilva/ASB-19-20-109WebAssignment/README.md

 This is a description of my project.
-It includes details about what the project does, how to use it, and how the database is used.
+It includes details about what the project does, how to use it, and how the database is used. i am sorry to say madam that i could not create a single folder for my media.therefore i upload the zip file of php,css,js and media file in to the lms also.
 ## Database

 ### Database Schema and Data